nio-blocks/linkedin/README.md

 -   **queries**: List of group IDs to query.
 -   **creds**: API credentials.
 -   **polling_interval**: How often API is polled.
-When using more than one query.
-Each query will be polled at a period equal to the *polling\_interval* times the number of queries.
+When using more than one query, each query will be polled at a period equal to the `polling_interval` times the number of `queries`.
 -   **retry_interval**: When a url request fails, how long to wait before attempting to try again.
 -   **lookback**: On block start, look back this amount of time to grab old posts.
--   **limit**: Number of posts to come back on each url request.
+-   **limit**: Number of posts notified on each url request.

 Commands
 ----------------